-The Trustees consider the Board of Trustees and the senior management team (Chief Executive Officer, Director of Strategy, Director of Finance and Resources and the Director of Membership) to comprise the key management personnel of the Institute in charge of directing and controlling, running and operating the Institute on a day-to-day basis.
+The Trustees consider the Board of Trustees and the senior management team (Chief Executive Officer, Chief Strategy Officer and the Chief Operating Officer) to comprise the key management personnel of the Institute in charge of directing and controlling, running and operating the Institute on a day-to-day basis.
 Apart from the Chairman, the Trustees give their time freely and no other Trustee received any remuneration in the year.
 The Board acknowledges that the role of Chair requires a high level of support and commitment from the Chair and Trustees, therefore decided to offer an appropriate remuneration package, which was approved by the Charities Commission.